 We in Digital Research & Publishing sadly bid fond farewell to Christine Tade.
 Christine’s involvement in DRP extends back almost to the beginning of the department, to a 2006 professional development internship, where Christine learned the ins-and-outs of applying descriptive metadata to Iowa Digital Library materials.
 Afterward, Christine was the point person for digital collection metadata in the Cataloging department, training and supervising staff there, finding ways to bend the software to her will and making more archival collections usable online.

 Christine officially joined Digital Research & Publishing in 2012, six months after the launch of DIYHistory, the Libraries crowdsourcing transcriptions project.
 While continuing her digital collection work, Christine transitioned into the role of chief correspondent with transcribing participants, answering questions and also transcribing and reviewing many manuscripts herself.
-In July, DIYHistory reached a major milestone, 35,000 pages transcribed.
+In July, DIYHistory reached a major milestonetemp, 35,000 pages transcribed.

 Christine has contributed greatly to the success of many projects and collection initiatives.
 We wish her the very best in her retirement!